gr4vy/gr4vy-go/api/docs/CardRequest.md

 ### NewCardRequest

-`func NewCardRequest(method string, number string, expirationDate string, securityCode string, ) *CardRequest`
+`func NewCardRequest(method string, number string, expirationDate string, ) *CardRequest`

 NewCardRequest instantiates a new CardRequest object This constructor will assign default values to properties that have it defined,